HSK Global Test Dates (2022) for Internet & Paper-based HSK Tests

 The two formats of the HSK are identical in difficulty level, test content, and scoring criteria.
 The only difference is that if you take the internet-based HSK, questions will be presented on a computer screen and you will be required to submit answers through the use of a keyboard and a mouse.

 Both these two formats have pros and cons.
-All things considered, we recommend you to take the internet-based HSK if you have the option (find out why here), but if you feel more comfortable taking a test with paper and pencil, then we encourage you to do it.
+All things considered, we recommend taking the internet-based HSK if you have the option (find out why here), but if you feel more comfortable taking a test with paper and pencil, then we encourage you to do it.

 That said, universities in China don’t have any preference in which format that applicants take the HSK, and you can crush the test with flying colors in either format.